 - A Guide for Medicaid Providers, which discusses the many barriers there are to effective implementation of health care plans for autism spectrum disorder (ASD) and provides guidance to health care providers on how they can overcome the barriers.
 It provides an overview of all federal laws and regulations that address what services Medicaid providers are required to fund and why.
 It also outlines several policy recommendations, including information on alternative, clinically proven interventions which historically lacked funding and suggestions on how to implement stricter quality control measures.

 - Model plan language, which provides an effective example of a health care plan that would cover a wide range of effective therapies for autism spectrum disorders.

 ASAN’s toolkit on the available health care coverage for autism services is the third of four toolkits for advocates on health care issues facing the disability community.
-These toolkits were made possible by funding from the Special Hope Foundation.
+These toolkits were made possible by funding from the WITH Foundation.
 To read more about this toolkit, including our resource for individuals and families, visit http://autisticadvocacy.org/policy-advocacy/policy-advocacy-toolkits/healthcoverage/.